justinrgarrard/scriter/README.md

 ### First Time Setup

+An installer has been provided to simplify the initial setup.
+Use the following steps to configure an Ubuntu 18.04 server.

 1. Become root

 ```
 [user]$ sudo su
 ```

-2. Install Ansible on an Ubuntu 18.04 Server
+2. Install Ansible

 ```
 # apt-get install ansible